Egg-Free Gingerbread Cookies Recipe

 - Decorate as desired.
 Eggless Royal icing recipe here.

-- It’s okay to flour your hands, rolling pin, work surface, if you see that the dough is still a bit sticky.
+- It’s okay to flour your hands, rolling pin, and work surface if you see that the dough is still a bit sticky.
 The flour spots on top of your shaped cookie dough will bake off.

-- For crunchier cookies, bake an additional 1 to 2 minutes until they’re beginning to brown around the edges.
+- For crunchier cookies, bake an additional 1 to 2 minutes until they begin to brown around the edges.

 Nutrition